Connect with others who understand.

 Alcohol Sensitivity

-Sometimes people with HL notice itchy skin or lymph node pain after drinking alcohol.
-This may be related to an enlarged spleen or blood flow changes in response to drinking.
+Sometimes people with HL notice itchy skin or an enlarged lymph node with pain after drinking alcohol.
+Lymphoma itching and lymph node pain may be related to an enlarged spleen or blood flow changes in response to drinking.

 Read more about the signs and symptoms of Hodgkin lymphoma.